Banner Maxx® II controls dollar spot, brown patch, anthracnose, red thread, necrotic ring spot, pink snow mold, gray snow mold and more.

 View product >

-Contend® fungicide is an innovative solution to help control pink and gray snow mold on golf course fairways.
-It contains four active ingredients in three different FRAC groups to protect turf for more than 120 days.
+Contend® fungicide (a combination of the separately registered products Contend A and Contend B fungicides) is an innovative solution to help control pink and gray snow mold on golf course fairways.
+It contains four active ingredients in three different FRAC groups to protect turf for more than 110 days.

 Proper planning is essential for protecting your turf from the myriad of pests that can attack during the season.
 In addition to pests, turf is also frequently subjected to abiotic stresses like heat, drought, traffic and shade.